nuhkoca/pickyup-assessment/README.md

 - [x] Users can remove any image from their favorites list.
 - [x] Users can change search criteria by the Settings page.
 - [x] Users can view original size of any image by the WebView page.
+- [x] Users can generate relative labels from images.

 ### Screenshots